The President’s Malaria Initiative and Other U.S. Government Global Malaria Efforts

 - intermittent preventive treatment in pregnancy (IPTp, a drug treatment for pregnant women that prevents complications from malaria for a woman and her unborn child),

-- intermittent preventive treatment in infants (IPTi, a drug treatment aimed at reducing adverse effects of malaria in infancy), and
+- perennial malaria chemoprevention (PMC, formerly called intermittent preventive treatment in infants (IPTi), a drug treatment aimed at reducing adverse effects of malaria in children belonging to age groups at high risk of severe malaria), and

-- seasonal malaria chemoprevention (SMC, a treatment course administered at monthly intervals to children aged 3 to 59 months during the high malaria transmission season).14
+- seasonal malaria chemoprevention (SMC, a treatment course administered at monthly intervals to children belonging to age groups at high risk of severe malaria during the high malaria transmission season).

-More recently, WHO endorsed the widespread use of the first malaria vaccine, which has been shown to provide partial protection against malaria in young children in pilot programs in Africa.
-Roll-out of the vaccine will depend on financing and country decisions about whether to adopt the vaccine as part of their national malaria control strategies, among other things.
-Gavi, the Vaccine Alliance, recently decided to support the vaccine’s rollout in Gavi-eligible countries (see the KFF fact sheet on the U.S. and Gavi, the Vaccine Alliance).15
+More recently, in late 2021 WHO endorsed the widespread use of the first malaria vaccine, which has been shown to provide partial protection against malaria in young children in pilot programs in Africa.14 Roll-out of the vaccine will depend on financing and country decisions about whether to adopt the vaccine as part of their national malaria control strategies, among other things.
+Gavi, the Vaccine Alliance, then decided to support the vaccine’s rollout in Gavi-eligible countries (see the KFF fact sheet on the U.S. and Gavi, the Vaccine Alliance).15

-Access to prevention and treatment services has grown over time.16 In recent years, the number of ACT treatments procured by the public and private sectors has expanded substantially.17 Similarly, access to and use of ITNs has increased significantly and coverage of IPTp has been increasing.
-Nonetheless, gaps remain, with ITN coverage declining in sub-Saharan Africa since 2017 and IPTp coverage still limited.18
+Access to prevention and treatment services has grown over time, and the number of ACT treatments procured by the public and private sectors has expanded substantially.16 Nonetheless, gaps remain, with overall ITN coverage now lower than levels observed in 2017.17

 These and other efforts work toward achieving major global malaria goals that have been set through: